Lee Min Ho And Suzy Bae Wedding Not Happening This Year, K-Pop Star Victim of Sexual Harassment?

 Most viewers did not really mind what happened, however, there are quite a number of netizens who think otherwise.
 They accused the producer of sexual harassment for implanting to the viewer’s mind that Suzy Bae might have some obscene photos of her on her phone.

 The accusations thrown at the producer were quickly acknowledged and an official statement about the incident was released.
-He said.

 “You felt that way… It wasn’t anything like that, and there were a lot of things talked about during the filming, I think it was edited like that because we wanted to work with Suzy’s comments as she was looking through her phone!”